xmouyang/xmouyang.github.io/_news/announcement_4.md

 ---

-Our paper “[MMEdge: Accelerating On-device Multimodal Inference via Pipelined Sensing and Encoding](https://www.arxiv.org/abs/2510.25327)” was accepted by @ [SenSys'2026](https://sensys.acm.org/2026/).
+Our paper “[MMEdge: Accelerating On-device Multimodal Inference via Pipelined Sensing and Encoding](https://www.arxiv.org/abs/2510.25327)” was accepted by @ [SenSys'2026](https://sensys.acm.org/2026/) in the summer round (accept rate 18.6%).
 Congrats to Runxi!